 So what is the Secret to not becoming Obese: Keeping a Healthy Weight or even Losing Weight?

 There really is no secret, moving past what the Japenese diet and other healthy diets.
-The issue has more to do with the introduction of fast food chains, increased packaged and processed foods available within supermarkets.
+The issue has been debated on sites like https://99japan.com/ and it has more to do with the introduction of fast food chains, increased packaged and processed foods available within supermarkets.
 Increased portions and servings of food, increased intake of soft drinks, sports and other commercially formulated drinks such as iced chocolate and iced coffee having huge amounts of sugar.
 Deep fried foods and the coffee drinking precinct with the main ingredient of the meal being a bun of some description for example focaccias.
 Lollies, dried fruits, chocolate all take priority at the supermarket and service station outlets.

 What you can Do!!!

 - Single serving portions.
 By far the biggest problem is portion sizes.
 So whether eating at home or in a restaurant keep your portion sizes small especially that of animal protein.
 The portion size here should be no bigger than the palm of your hand.
 You might ask why?
 Because this is the size of your stomach, any bigger and you will suffer digestive issues initially.
 Then further down the track other health problems.
 If you are opting for more food increase your vegetable intake and for after your main meal have say an apple, banana, pear, kiwi fruit or berries with some yogurt.